-Any behavioral misconduct that violates the Student Code which includes but is not limited to: impermissible alcohol or drug usage, any threats of violence or violence, unruly and/or disruptive behavior, sexual misconduct, or misconduct in or out of the classroom.
-Issues involving allegations of discrimination, harassment, or sexual misconduct are first considered under PPM 3-32, the provisions which supersede these rules where inconsistent.
+Any behavioral misconduct that violates the Student Code includes but is not limited to impermissible alcohol or drug usage, any threats of violence or violence, unruly and/or disruptive behavior, sexual misconduct, or misconduct in or out of the classroom.
+Issues involving allegations of discrimination, harassment, or sexual misconduct are first considered under PPM 3-32, the provisions which supersede these rules were inconsistent.

 SUMMARY OF PETITION PROCESS

 - Violation of Student Code is alleged.
 Dean of Students may investigate and meet with student to inform student of allegations.

 - Decision maker/Dean of Students provides student with a decision.

 Level 2: Formal Level

 - Student completes Petition Form within 10 working days.

 - Student Code Review Committee reviews petition allowing parties an opportunity to respond to the evidence.

 - Student Code Review Committee makes a decision.